-Arboretum Expo / Plant Sale
+Arboretum Expo and Virtual Plant Sale Auction

 In this new feature documentary Borealis, acclaimed director Kevin McMahon (Waterlife) travels deep into the heart of the boreal forest to explore the chorus of life in Canada’s iconic wilderness.
 How do trees move, communicate and survive the destructive forces of fire, insects, and human encroachment?
 Borealis offers an immersive portrait of the lifecycles of the forest from the perspective of the plants and animals that live there.
 Presented in partnership with Guelph Film Festival.

 The weather cooperated beautifully for this event!
 Audience members brought their lawn chairs and blankets over to The Arboretum's west lawn to watch this fascinating documentary.
 This screening was a fund-raising event for both The Arboretum and the Film Festival.
 Proceeds from the event were shared between the two organizations.
 If you missed the film screening, you can watch Borealis here.

 Saturday, Sept.
 11th

 9 AM Panel (online via Zoom)

 The University of Guelph Arboretum presented the Ecosystem Restoration panel, a GIER webinar.
 This dynamic panel discussed the United Nation Decade on ecological restoration, restoration goals for coming years, and examples of international, national, and local restoration efforts already underway.

 - Raees Khan, Director of 10BillionTree Tsunami project

 - Mike Rosen, Consultant at Consultation Michael Rosen (Past President of Tree Canada)